5 Types of Real Estate Investing Risks & How To Reduce Each

-When you buy a stock or bond, all you can do is sit back and hope for the best.
-But when you buy real estate, you maintain far more control over your returns, risks, and results.
+When you buy a stock or bond, you can only sit back and hope for the best.
+But when you buy real estate, you maintain far more control over your returns, risks and results.
 Even better, you can accurately predict your returns and expenses before investing.
+As you start scaling your portfolio, keep an eye on these real estate investing risks and try these techniques to mitigate them.

-Real Estate Investing Risk: Negative Cash Flow
+1. Real Estate Investing Risk: Negative Cash Flow

 When I bought my first rental property, I thought the cash flow was “the rent minus the mortgage payment.”
 Then I went and bought ten more properties in rapid succession, all before figuring out just how wrong I was.

 If you don’t know how to forecast expenses accurately, you’ll overpay for rental properties.
 Not only will you then lose money, but you can become upside-down on the mortgage.
-That makes it difficult to sell the property, leaving you stuck with a liability rather than an asset.
+That makes it challenging to sell the property, leaving you stuck with a liability rather than an asset.

 Mitigation

-Seasoned landlords refer to the “50% Rule”: non-mortgage expenses come to around 50% of the rent, when averaged over time.
+Seasoned landlords refer to the “50% Rule”: When averaged over time, non-mortgage expenses come to around 50% of the rent.
 These expenses include property taxes, insurance, repairs and maintenance, property management fees, vacancy rate, and legal, marketing, and administrative costs.

 Get it right, and you’ll never buy a bad investment again.
-You can add passive income with each property, and bank on it as retirement income.
+You can add passive income with each property and bank on it as retirement income.
 Get it wrong, and you’ll buy liabilities rather than assets.

-Real Estate Investing Risk: Rent Defaults
+2. Real Estate Investing Risk: Rent Defaults

 Mitigation